reverentgeek/charter/readme.md

 ## Requirements

-To use this application, you will need [Node.js](https://nodejs.org/) version 12 or higher, and [wkhtmltopdf](https://wkhtmltopdf.org/) installed on your system and in your system path.
-For macOS, you can install this with [Homebrew](https://brew.sh/) using:
+To use this application, you will need [Node.js](https://nodejs.org/) version 12 or higher.

+_Optional_: There is an option to use [wkhtmltopdf](https://wkhtmltopdf.org/) to perform the final conversion from HTML to PDF.
+To us it, it must first be installed on your system and in your search path.
+For macOS, you can install this with [Homebrew](https://brew.sh/) using the following.

 ```sh
 brew cask install wkhtmltopdf